NSpaceMan5/math-render-pipeline/README.md

 - **DLQ over retry-forever:** failed events don't block the consumer.
   Offset is committed after DLQ publish, so the stream moves forward while the failure is preserved for replay.
-- **Observability is opt-in:** every pillar (logs, metrics, traces, alerts) defaults to off or no-op.
-Production enables them via env; local dev doesn't pay the cost.
+- **Observability is opt-in:** every pillar (logs, metrics, traces, alerts, lineage) defaults to off or no-op.
+Production enables them via env;
+  local dev doesn't pay the cost.
 - **Benchmarks are offline:** they write JSON to a git-ignored directory.
   They are descriptive, not prescriptive — numbers depend on the machine they run on.